psamsotha/data-structures-algorithms/src/main/java/com/dsaa/lists/linked/singly/README.md

 }
 ```

-<a name="add-first"></a>
 ### `addFirst(e)`

-Adding an element to the front of the list can be accomplished with four easy
+Adding an element to the front of the list can be accomplished with the
-steps:
+following steps:

-1. Create a new node with the head as its _"next"_ node
+1. Create a new node with the `head` as its _"next"_ node
 2. Assign the new node to `head`
 3. Check to see if the list is empty.
 If it is, also set the node as the `tail` also.
 4. Increment the list size.